The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Interpreting the r-process impact in the Galaxy

-If we want to make neutron star mergers responsible for r-I stars, we have to aim for an Eu/Fe abundance ratio about $3\times 10^{-7}$ (see section \ref{sec:earlygal}) or a mass ratio of about $8.2\times 10^{-7}$.
-With a typical Eu mass of about $2.5\times 10^{-5}$M$_\odot$, this would require an Fe mass of about 31M$_\odot$, which is impossible for one such event.
-In principle, a neutron star merger produces negligible amounts of Fe, but it is possible (although kick velocities might reduce this effect) that the Fe amount of the two preceding supernovae (0.2M$_\odot$) is contained in the extended ejecta, and in addition - at that time of galactic evolution - a floor of Fe by $n$ preceding supernovae is contained in the local ISM.
-Thus, this would mean that 31=(0.2+$n\cdot$ 0.1), requiring $n\approx 310$, i.e. the Eu is dispersed among the Fe of about 300 preceding CCSNe.
-This is consistent with a ratio of the frequency between CCSN explosions and neutron star mergers within a factor of a few, as discussed in the preceding subsection.
+If we want to make neutron star mergers, with a higher ejected mass of r-process matter, responsible for r-I stars with an average [Eu/Fe]=0.5, we have to aim for an Eu/Fe abundance ratio of $10^{0.5}\cdot 1.15\times 10^{-7}\approx3.6\times 10^{-7}$ (see section \ref{sec:earlygal}) or a Eu/Fe mass ratio of about $9.8\times 10^{-7}$.
+In this case the typical predicted Eu mass is about $2\times 10^{-5}$M$_\odot$ (see \ref{sec:nsm}, however also note that \cite{Cote.Fryer.ea:2018} quote values which could be smaller).
+To attain the Eu/Fe mass ratio in r-I stars would then require an Fe mass of about 20M$_\odot$ to the Eu ejecta in the corresponding explosions, which is impossible to produce in a neutron star mergers.
+In principle, a neutron star merger ejects negligible amounts of Fe, but it is possible (although kick velocities might reduce this effect) that the Fe amount of the two preceding supernovae (0.2M$_\odot$) might still be contained in the extended ejecta of the merger.
+In addition - at that time of Galactic evolution - a floor of Fe by produced by $n$ preceding supernovae would be contained in the local ISM.
+Thus, this would mean that 20=(0.2+$n\cdot$ 0.1), requires $n\approx 198$, i.e. the Eu would have to be dispersed among the Fe of almost 200 preceding CCSNe.
+This is consistent with the ratio of CCSN explosions per neutron star merger, as discussed in the preceding subsection.
+It should be noted that, if the upper limit [Eu/Fe]=0.7 is used - rather than the typical 0.5 - for r-I stars, this would reduce the required Fe floor by a factor of about 1.6 and thus the number of preceding regular CCSNe by the same amount, i.e. $n\approx 125$.